I'm sure many of us will look back on 2020 and say 'What the H-E-Double-Hockey-Sticks was that all about?" Never has life been more surreal.

 Look at that brave little daisy in the image.
 Springing up through the cracked concrete as its birthright.
 It knows not, once it springs to life, what kind of life it will inherit.
 Yet it doesn't stop it from being beautiful.
 And that, right there, is the meaning of true beauty; it's spontaneous.
 It's irrepressible.
 It grows in the unlikeliest of places or thrives where it's planted.
 It doesn't need a reason to be beautiful, it just is, with total confidence.
 It is its own adornment.
 Its beauty doesn't come from things of this world, it is divine.
 And true beauty definitely doesn't worry about getting a haircut.

 So as you navigate through the murky, historically unprecedented waters of 2020, keep in mind this Irrepressible Beauty and let it inspire you as you wade out to meet new challenges.
-I am so tired of that overblown, corny sentiment "We Are In This Together", so instead, let me say, "We may be in this together, but it's up to each individual to find their way forward, and provide inspiration, as we can, to our fellow man."
+I'm a bit weary of that ill-advised sentiment "We Are In This Together", so instead, let me say, "We may be in this together, but it's up to each individual to find their way forward, and provide inspiration, as we can, to our fellow man."